tedsmith/quickhash/README.txt

 then click the 'Compile' button.
 Then use the next button to the right called 'Use >>' and then click 'Add to Project' from the drop down menu.
 HashLib4Pascal is now added to your QuickHash project.

-Repeat the same process for the package 'DateTimePicker' by Zoran Vu?enovi? (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.
+Repeat the same process for the package 'DateTimePicker' by Zoran Vucenovic (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.
 So simply choose 'Package' --> Open Package File (lpk)' from the top menu of Lazarus.
 Choose and navigate to:

 CloneOfQuickHashProject/DateTimePicker/zvdatetimectrls.lpk, choose 'Compile' and then click 'Use >> Add to Project'.
 Better yet, choose “Install” so that it becomes a component of your Lazarus IDE, which will further reduce warnings.